WhiteMordred/olol/README.md

 - `q8_0` (highest quality): Only compatible with q8_0
 - `f16` (unquantized): Only compatible with f16

-When requested quantization isn't available, OLOL will:
+When requested quantization isn't available, OllamaSync will:
 1. Try to find a model with compatible (higher-quality) quantization
 2. Try to load the model with the requested quantization
 3. If that fails, load with the best quantization for the available hardware